 My first two years of high school I had a job running errands a couple of days a week for a badly burned, heavily scared, barely able to move ex-merchant marine.
 During World War II the merchant ship he was serving on was forming up into a convoy and was positioned amongst the other ships in the rear corner on the starboard side that he called "coffin corner," said by experienced hands to be the most easy picking location for submarines in a convoy.
 Just as the convoy got underway members of a U-boat wolfpack began striking at the edges of the convoy and my friend's ship torpedoed.
 In order to save himself he had no choice but to jump overboard, landing in an area with oil burning along the surface of the water, the fire scorching his skin as he plunged through and returned for air.
 He spent months in recovery and rehabilitation.

 He had always been an avid reader and his months of recovery only contributed to an increased interest.
 He had lots and lots of books on Atlantis by Edgar Cayce, Ignatius Donnelly, and L. Sprague de Camp as well as a complete set of the Lost Continent of Mu books by James Churchwood.
 He told me when he was around my age he had become driven, actually obsessed with Atlantis and Mu.[1]
-He began traveling the world to find or substantiate both places.
+Before he even got out of his teens he began traveling the world over to find or substantiate both places.
 But, the more and more ancient places he visited and more and more educated he became the more and more he became convinced neither place ever existed.
 In his quest, both pro and con, besides all the Atlantis and Mu books in his library, he had collected reams and reams of books, material, research and explanations that debunked nearly every single aspect of either continent or their civilizations that anybody could ever pose, except possibly one.

 So thus follows The Shipwrecked Sailor of Egyptian legend: